aws/aws-mwaa-local-runner/README.md

 - Learn how to upload the requirements.txt file to your Amazon S3 bucket in [Installing Python dependencies](https://docs.aws.amazon.com/mwaa/latest/userguide/working-dags-dependencies.html).
 - Learn how to upload the DAG code to the dags folder in your Amazon S3 bucket in [Adding or updating DAGs](https://docs.aws.amazon.com/mwaa/latest/userguide/configuring-dag-folder.html).
 - Learn more about how to upload the plugins.zip file to your Amazon S3 bucket in [Installing custom plugins](https://docs.aws.amazon.com/mwaa/latest/userguide/configuring-dag-import-plugins.html).
-- If using `package-requirements`, make sure you upload the `constraints.txt` file that is auto-generated for you in the `requirements/` directory to your S3 bucket's dag folder.

 ## FAQs